A Beginner's Guide to Buying New Bath Towels

 - Absorb lots of moisture - These are typically the thickest types of towels because they’re designed to absorb water and sweat.
 Bath towels are available in a wide variety of fabrics, colors and designs to decorate your space.

-These towels are perfect for quickly drying off and staying warm after bathing, or for big and tall individuals who don’t find that a standard size provides enough coverage.
+These towels are perfect for quickly drying off and staying warm after bathing, or for big and tall individuals who find that standard sizes don't provide enough coverage.

 - Luxurious feeling - Bath sheets are a more luxurious alternative than standard bath towels due to their larger size and weight.